When you sit down to watch a movie and find that Netflix keeps pausing, it can ruin your evening.

 - A PC or MacBook Laptop

-The first step in trying to eliminate the Netflix app pausing issues is to perform a power cycle on these systems.
+The first step in eliminating the Netflix keeps pausing issues is to perform a power cycle on these systems.

-This restart allows any updates that have been downloaded in the background to successfully install and start, and it also clears the system cache.
+This restart allows any updates downloaded in the background to install and start successfully and clears the system cache.

-Clearing the system cache and any lingering apps running in RAM can help in reducing the pausing of the Netflix app.
+Clearing the system cache and any lingering apps running in RAM can help reduce Netflix pausing.

-By reducing the number of apps running in the background, you give the Netflix app the best performance.
+Reducing the number of apps running in the background gives the app the best performance and can help when Netflix stops playing after a few minutes.

 How do I reset my router?